charichard09/DynamicFitness/README.md

 ## Research and Planning Log
 #### Friday, February 17, 2023
+* _9:30 Begin reading and taking notes on LHTP's weekend lessons on Hooks_
-* _9:30 Begin reading and taking notes on LHTP's weekend lessons on Hooks, NoSQL, Firestore db_
+* _10:30 Begin reading and taking notes on LHTP's weekend lessons on NoSQL, Firestore db_

 ## License